-Callable preferred stock is a type of preference share which gives the issuer or the company a right to call or purchase back the share.
+Callable preferred stock is a type of preference share that gives the issuer or the company the right to call or purchase the share.
 This recall can be done after a specific future date and at a specific price.
 And the date and price are usually decided at the time of the issue.
 These terms may also be put in the prospectus of the company.
 The investors generally have an assurance of a premium price at the time of the call.
-This is known as the “call premium”.
+This is known as the “call premium.”
 Any change in this redemption rate cannot be done at a later date by the company.

 - What is a Callable Preferred Stock?

 - What are the advantages of a Callable Preferred Stock?